 Dora was an enthusiastic midwife and educator, who recognised the importance of midwifery education not just for students but also for qualified midwives.
 She was devoted to her students, but also spent time encouraging those they worked with to learn and progress so that they could be effective mentors to students.
 She inspired midwives to gain Masters qualifications and to take on research projects to improve the care of women.

 Dora was also passionate about ensuring that women got the care they needed, however complex their needs.
-She helped to develop maternity services to support the needs of the local population, including minority ethnic groups such as the Bengali community in Tower Hamlets.
+She helped to develop maternity services to support the needs of the local population, including marginalised groups such as the Bengali community in Tower Hamlets.
 She established a training programme for Bengali-speaking maternity aid workers to extend their skills to help with taking booking histories and providing antenatal and postnatal support alongside midwives.
 This enabled non-English speaking pregnant women to develop relationships of trust with someone speaking their own language, extending into the postnatal period.

 Dora worked within the midwifery profession for over 40 years and was respected and admired by all who worked with her.

 Dora’s passion for education for both students and midwives, and her achievements as a midwifery leader fit well with the aim of encouraging Black and Brown students and midwives to apply for funding from Iolanthe for self development, training, research or for improving local services.

 Our Dora Opoku Midwives Award Winners:

 2022 - Jaspreet Garcha, who will use her Award to provide diversity training for her colleagues at University Hospitals Coventry and Warwickshire.